-Android Oreo 8.0 is the latest version of the Google’s mobile operating system and it was launched last month by Google.
-While it has many interesting features like the picture in picture mode, lockscreen shortcuts and app notification badges, most these were already available in the Android Custom ROMs.
+Android Oreo 8.0 is the latest version of Google’s mobile operating system and it was launched last month by Google.
+While it has many interesting features like the picture in picture mode, lockscreen shortcuts, and app notification badges, most these were already available in the Android Custom ROMs.

 But the one really unique feature that comes with Android Oreo is the adaptive icons.
 Adaptive icons is a new option introduced in the latest version of Android which automatically converts the default icon created by the developer of an app to match with the other icons on your device.

 For example, Some OEMs like Samsung includes circular icons on their devices while some of them come with square-shaped icons.
 But Android Oreo automatically converts these different shape to give all the app icons an identical shape with the help of the adaptive icons feature.